 If you experimented with cannabis during your teens or early 20s but chose not to smoke the drug, you may have tried a brownie (often referred to as ‘hash brownies’ or spacecakes’) as an alternative way of getting ‘stoned’.
 Although brownies are often thought of as the original ‘edible’, consuming cannabis in food and drink has an extremely long history dating back to the 10th century in India.
 We’re now talking about something completely different, however, with edibles being mass produced, with products such as chocolate, lollies, cookies, energy drinks and spreads available.
 You can now even legally purchase THC-infused alcoholic beverages, such as vodka, wine and beer in some parts of the world and there are also companies manufacturing and selling THC-infused water, that’s right – water that gets you stoned!

-- CBD edibles (CBD is a non-intoxicating compound in cannabis found to have a range of beneficial properties including anti-convulsant, anti-spasmodic, anti-psychotic and neuroprotective qualities, making it potentially useful in managing medical conditions such as seizures and pain) – these do not cause the user to get ‘stoned’ and are used by those interested in the medicinal benefits of cannabis
+It’s important to note that not all edibles are the same, with basically two types being available.
+Firstly, there are THC edibles (THC is the major psychoactive component of cannabis), with these being the most likely to be consumed for the purpose of getting ‘high’.
+Then there are CBD edibles.
+CBD is a non-intoxicating compound in cannabis found to have a range of beneficial properties including anti-convulsant, anti-spasmodic, anti-psychotic and neuroprotective qualities, making it potentially useful in managing medical conditions such as seizures and pain.
+These products do not cause the user to get ‘stoned’ and are used by those interested in the medicinal benefits of cannabis.

 Rarely a week goes without at least one young person trying to test me and see if I actually do know what I’m talking about by asking me “What do you know about edibles?”
 The older students are usually interested in whether edibles can be detected by sniffer dogs or if they will be picked up in a roadside drug test, i.e., they are looking for alternative ways to use cannabis and not get into trouble with the law.
 It is quite clear that some are accessing these products and, like so many others today, it is usually via social media.